CircuitSetup/Remote/README.md

 > 'key9' instead of 'key8' is no typo.
 The seemingly odd numbering is for synchronicity with other props, where keys 2, 5, 8 control the music player.
 Since the Remote has more buttons free for keyX play-back than other props, 'key2' and 'key5' are supported and only 'key8' is skipped.
 Note that 'key2' and 'key5' cannot be played back through a TCD keypad command.

+If a button is configured as a maintained switch in the Config Portal, keyX will be played on each flip. keyXl cannot be played.

+If the button/switch is pressed/flipped while audio from a previous press/flip of the same button/switch is still playing, play-back will be stopped.

 ### WiFi connection:

 If the WiFi network the Remote is supposed to connect to wasn't reachable when the Remote was powered up, it will run in AP mode.
 You can trigger a re-connection attempt by fake-powering it down and up.